ninjasource/led-display-websocket-demo/led-display-hardware/README.md

 # Introduction
-This demo uses a STM32 Bluepill connected to a W5500 ethernet card and a set of 20 daisey chained MAX7219 boards for use as an LED Display.
+This demo uses a STM32 Bluepill connected to a W5500 ethernet card and a set of 20 daisy chained MAX7219 boards for use as an LED Display.
 On startup the application opens a TCP connection to a server over port 80 followed by a websocket opening handshake.
 It then captures text messages from the websocket connection and scrolls them on the LED Display.
+The W5500 card has its own internal buffers so we don't have to worry about not being able to read bytes off the network stream immediately.

 # Setup